-Information about our current Earthdog Tests in November 2022 can be found on the Events page.
+Information about our current Earthdog Tests being held in November 2023 can be found on the Events page.

 An Earthdog Test (also known as Terrier Test or Go-to-Ground Test) is an officially sanctioned American Kennel Club event that attempts to replicate the conditions a hunting terrier would encounter in the field.